March 15, 2016

 RENAISSANCE GIFT-DONATION

-Gifts and Donations can be dropped off at the following locations (additional locations will be added).
+Gifts and Donations can be dropped off at the following locations (additional

 SEE INFORMATION BELOW